all-birds birds

 (Picoides pubescens)

 There are others such as Ladder-backed or Nuttall’s woodpecker that look similar.
-Two other woodpeckers that look similar but are easier to distinguish from the Downy are the Three-Toed and Black-backed woodpeckers.
+Two other woodpeckers that look similar but are easier to distinguish from the Downy are the Three-toed and Black-backed woodpeckers.

 Song and Call